 There’s no doubt that content creation is an effective long-term strategy for generating high-quality leads, building trust with an audience, converting prospects into buyers, and cultivating loyalty with existing customers.

 However, your content marketing strategy is only as good as how appealing and relevant the content is to your ideal customers.
-After all, if they don’t consume your content, it’s not going to do much for your marketing.
+After all, if they don’t consume your materials, it’s not going to do much for your marketing.

-Thankfully, you can get everyone in your content team rolling in the same direction and generate compelling content by compiling all the pertinent information about your audience into one handy document: a content map.
+Thankfully, you can get everyone in your team rolling in the same direction and generate compelling content by compiling all the pertinent information about your audience into one handy document: a content map.

-Your content map gives you the information your team needs to deliver the right content to the right people at the right time in the right place – which is the key to success for any marketing strategy.
+Your content map gives you the information your team needs to deliver the right assets to the right people at the right time in the right place – which is the key to success for any marketing strategy.

 Here’s how to create a content map and make it work for you: